jiyechoi02/Planit/README.md

 # CS491Planit

 # Planit App to-do lists

 - Algorithm
 1. Complete the Algorithm
+2. for now, it ignores dealine 'time' when it calculates left days.

 - Main Page
 2. How to reload after update table view?
     —> pull down working (refresh)! but reload whole data every time,  fix to add only new data to the list, auto-refresh
-3. Get data & generate start date --> After finishing the Algorithm
+3. <del> Get data & generate start date --> After finishing the Algorithm</del>
-4. Working on the tool bar buttons ( they dont do anything yet so i kept add/delete button just for now by putting them on the weird position rn)
+4. <del>Working on the tool bar buttons ( they dont do anything yet so i kept add/delete button just for now by putting them on the weird position rn)</del>
+5. it generates schedule  everytime the app runs, thus it resets and changes start date based on current date  every time
+    - solution idea:  1) having a new additional field : written date
+                             2) saving the generate schedule in database

 - Calendar Page
-4. <del> How to send them to the calendar --> need to implement our own calendar?</del>
+1. <del> How to send them to the calendar --> need to implement our own calendar?</del>
-5. <del>Get data from the calendar and display today’s todo</del>
+2. <del>Get data from the calendar and display today’s todo</del>
-6. <del> When we select date, show the todo list below</del>
+3. <del> When we select date, show the todo list below</del>
-7. not sure how to display 'bar' on events
+4.   display 'bar' on events
-8. need to figure out how to display task from start date to end date
+5. <del>need to figure out how to display task from start date to end date </del>
-9. still working on the calendar UI ofc!
-10. Need to allow users to block out dates.
+6. Need to allow users to block out dates.
-11. How to handle overloads?
+7. How to handle overloads?
-12. Need to give users options.
+8. Need to give users options.
 May want to give users options to select how early or late they like to work toward a deadline
-13. to warn users when a new task needs more than the maximum work that can be allocated before the deadline.
+9. to warn users when a new task needs more than the maximum work that can be allocated before the deadline.

 - Task Page
-7. <del>add buttons (cancel, clear) </del>
+1. <del>add buttons (cancel, clear) </del>

+- Setting Page
+1. to enable Users set 'workload' values

+- UI

 ---------------------------------------------------------------------------
 # What I have done so far